 There are many innings of Sachin Tendulkar that are remembered to this day.
 Some of his innings are:

 Sachin Tendulkar became the first batsman to score a double century in a one-day international match.
 In the year 2010, Sachin Tendulkar went on and scored 200 runs in just 147 balls against South Africa in Gwalior.
-That inning is remembered by many crickets as it showed the caliber of Sachin Tendulkar to the world.
+That inning is remembered by many crickets as it showed the calibre of Sachin Tendulkar to the world.

 The second most memorable inning of Sachin Tendulkar was his knock against Pakistan in Rawalpindi where he scored 141 runs in just 135 balls.
-Despite Pakistan winning the match, Sachin Tendulkar was declared the man of the man.
+Despite Pakistan winning the match, Sachin Tendulkar was declared the man of the match.

 Before getting recognized by the world for his talent, Sachin Tendulkar played a school cricket tournament match where he had a 664 runs partnership with Vinod Kambli.
 Sachin was only 16 years old when he played that match and is considered to be the turning point in Sachin Tendulkar’s life.